 trade show giveaway ideas

 eureka!
-I've got some great trade show giveaways ideas!Trade show giveaways, also known as trade show swag, trade show freebies, and and generally sold by promotional products companies, can be a great way to further promote, market, and advertise your company and products or service for trade shows, conventions, conferences, and other marketing events and gatherings.
-Tradeshow giveaways can be a great way to pull more traffic to your trade show booth.
+I've got some great trade show giveaways ideas!Trade show giveaways, also known as trade show swag, freebies, samples, handouts, and traffic builders, are generally sold by promotional products companies and can be a great method to further promote, market, and advertise your company and products or service for trade shows, conventions, conferences, and other marketing events and gatherings.
+Tradeshow give-a-ways can be a great way to pull more traffic to your trade show booth.
 That said, trade show giveaways and promotional products can also be a quick and easy way to waste a lot of money if you choose the wrong giveaway or promotional item, or if you use them in the wrong way.
 There are several rules you should follow when you are evaluating and selecting trade show giveaways and promotional products, as well as what I think are some good trade show giveaways ideas, and some bad trade show giveaway ideas that are best avoided [or suggested to your trade show competitors for their tradeshow swag :) ].

 1. First, your tradeshow giveaway should be useful.
 Don't pick something that will be thrown away as people are leaving the convention center, or left behind in their hotel room trash can as they are packing to go home.